 Held each spring and fall, EDRT’s twice-yearly meetings provide members with a forum to exchange the latest research and thought.
-During these two-day themed seminars, members, their guests, SMG faculty, and featured experts discuss a particular current topic of executive and organizational development.
+During these two-day themed seminars, members, their guests, Questrom faculty, and featured experts discuss a particular current topic of executive and organizational development.

 The meetings are usually held in Boston, MA, but are sometimes held at other locations, such as USMA, West Point, New York; Center for Creative Leadership, Greensboro, NC; and Berkeley, CA, when appropriate.
 Featured speakers at the events are some of the most esteemed in the field.

-The EDRT Spring 2015 meeting will be on May 12-13, 2015 in Palo Alto, CA. The meeting builds upon our Fall 2014 meeting discussion on developing a global leadership mindset; we will now examine the interconnected themes of creativity, innovation, and design thinking in leadership development amidst the specific leadership challenges brought on by our complex world today.
+The EDRT Spring 2015 meeting was held on May 12-13, 2015 in Palo Alto, CA. The meeting built upon our Fall 2014 meeting discussion on developing a global leadership mindset; in Palo Alto we examined the interconnected themes of creativity, innovation, and design thinking in leadership development amidst the specific leadership challenges brought on by our complex world today.

-EDRT is excited to announce that we will be hosted at the Institute for the Future’s (IFTF) new design facility and headquarters, along with planned site visits to leading innovative Silicon Valley companies, Google and LinkedIn to explore and examine the ways in which leaders can foster world-class creativity, innovation, and complex problem solving.
+EDRT was proud to be hosted at the Institute for the Future’s (IFTF) new design facility and headquarters, and meeting attendees enjoyed site visits to leading innovative Silicon Valley companies, Google and LinkedIn to explore and examine the ways in which leaders can foster world-class creativity, innovation, and complex problem solving.

 The EDRT Fall 2014 Meeting on November 13-14, 2014 at Hotel Commonwealth, Boston, MA had a wealth of discussion on the theme of “Developing a Global Leadership Mindset.”
 Our speakers and attendees engaged in numerous sessions exploring the meaning of a global leadership mindset and how as development professionals, they can cultivate such a culture at their organizations.